imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 Finally, we find it fascinating that BYOL can (with the right hyper-parameters) learn something even in the absence of either an explicit contrastive loss or an implicit contrastive mechanism via batch normalization.
 While we would not recommend that any practitioners use these networks in practice, we think they are a novel and interesting contribution to the field, and that their behaviors potentially provide a valuable glimpse into why some of these techniques (weight decay, weight standardization, and LARS) are so effective.

 Given the rapid pace of progress in the field of self-supervised learning right now, new state of the art algorithms will surely be published soon.
-Please feel free to send us any relevant new results, and if there are any questions about our experiments or this blog post, don't hesitate to reach out!
+Please feel free to send us any relevant new results, and if there are any questions about our experiments or this blog post, don't hesitate to <a href="mailto:joshalbrecht@gmail.com">reach out</a>!

 # Thanks!